imraghava/Progamming-in-JS/README.md

 # Programming-in-JS
-SortArray.js ---Sort Array Without using inbuilt function sort of javascipt.
+Sort Array Without using inbuilt function sort of javascipt.
 [SortArray](SortArray.js)

-CountCharacterOccurence.js--- Count the number of occurence of a characcter in a string.
+Count the number of occurence of a characcter in a string.
 [CountCharacter](/CountCharacterOccurence.js)

 Create a prototype with 4 properties.
 Inherit from the prototype.
 Add new method and a property to the child.